Content on this page was generated by AI and has not been manually reviewed.

 Can I use a VPN on my mobile phone?

 Yes.
 Most major VPNs offer apps for iOS and Android with the same essential features you’ll find on desktop.
-Microsoft edge vpn: how to use a VPN with Microsoft Edge, extensions, system VPN, and security tips
+Vpn add on microsoft edge 2026

 What is a kill switch, and why do I need it?